Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This test measures the amount of C4 proteins in your blood.
 These proteins are part of your complement system, which plays an important role in your immune system.
 Its job is to help kill disease-causing bacteria and viruses.
 It also responds to such invaders with inflammation that protects your body from disease.

-By measuring complement C4 levels, especially in how they compare with other parts of the complement system, your doctor can diagnose and monitor treatment of certain diseases.
+By measuring complement C4 levels, especially in how they compare with other parts of the complement system, your healthcare provider can diagnose and monitor treatment of certain diseases.
 One of the diseases that commonly involves abnormal C4 is systemic lupus erythematosus, or lupus, an autoimmune disorder.

-You may have this test if your doctor suspects you have an autoimmune disorder, especially lupus.
+You may have this test if your healthcare provider suspects you have an autoimmune disorder, especially lupus.
 Symptoms of lupus may include:

 Rash in the shape of a butterfly across your cheeks

 Joint pain and swelling

-Your doctor may also order this test if he or she has concerns about your kidney function or you have signs of chronic hepatitis.
+Your healthcare provider may also order this test if he or she has concerns about your kidney function or you have signs of chronic hepatitis.
 If you have already been diagnosed with an autoimmune disease, you may have this test to monitor its progress.

 Your healthcare provider may also order a total complement activity test, or CH50.
 This test measures all nine components of the complement system, from C1 to C9.

 Healthcare providers often order a complement C3 test along with a complement C4 test.
 In certain diseases, both components are low, but in others only one component is low.
 In lupus, both C3 and C4 levels are usually low.

-If your doctor suspects lupus, you may have a number of other blood tests to see how your immune system is functioning.
+If your healthcare provider suspects lupus, you may have a number of other blood tests to see how your immune system is functioning.
 These may include:

 Tests to measure antibodies in your blood